gsbcamargo/gsbcamargo/README.md

 ## Hello there 👋

-### My name is *Gabriel de Camargo* and I'm a lifelong learner, currently looking forward to becoming a great technology geek :>
+### My name is *Gabriel de Camargo* and I'm a lifelong learner, currently looking forward to becoming a great software engineer :>

 #### My personal interest in the tech field are Software Engineering, Artificial Intelligence and Computer Science!